Hierarchical Retrieval with Out-Of-Vocabulary Queries: A Case Study on SNOMED CT: Preliminaries

 \subsection{SNOMED CT}

-SNOMED CT is an OWL ontology that contains a set of entities including concepts (classes), instances, and properties, with axioms that represent logical relationships between entities in Description Logic \cite{OWL2primer}.
+SNOMED CT is an OWL ontology that contains entities which include concepts (classes) and roles (properties), and axioms that represent logical relationships between entities in Description Logic \cite{OWL2primer}.
 Concepts are organised through subsumption of the form $C \sqsubseteq D$, such as \textit{Diabetes Mellitus} $\sqsubseteq$ \textit{Disease}, and \textit{Disease} $\sqsubseteq$ \textit{Clinical Finding}.
-These subsumptions form a large-scale tree-like structure, known as the concept hierarchy (see Fig.~\ref{fig:simple-concept-hierarchy}).
+These subsumptions form a large-scale tree-like structure, known as the concept hierarchy (see example in Fig.~\ref{fig:hierarchy-fragment}).
 It supports inheritance reasoning via transitivity, enabling new subsumption inference.

-Note that concepts can also be complex, with their construction involving at least one logical operator.
+Note that concepts can also be complex logical expressions\footnote{SNOMED CT is authored in OWL 2 EL, corresponding to the $\mathcal{EL}^{++}$ fragment of Description Logic; its logical expressions support conjunction and existential restriction, but exclude disjunction and universal restriction.} that are constructed with at least one logical operator.
 For instance, \textit{Diabetes mellitus} has two parents: \textit{Disorder of Glucose Metabolism} and \textit{Disorder of Endocrine System}.
 The latter is equivalent to a complex concept $\mathit{Disease} \sqcap \exists\mathit{FindingSite}.\mathit{StructureOfEndocrineSystem}$, which means a \textit{Disease} that is \textit{restricted to} a particular \textit{finding site}.